Florence Immigrant and Refugee Rights Project, et. al. v. Dept. of Health and Human Services, et. al.

 Mr. Borowski submitted a request under the Freedom of Information Act (FOIA) seeking the reason for the denial.
 CBP has yet to respond.
 On March 22, 2023, Mr. Borowski filed suit alleging that the denial of his request to renew his NEXUS card was arbitrary and capricious under the Administrative Procedure Act (APA) and challenging the failure to respond to his FOIA request.
 Defendant CBP filed a motion to dismiss, and Mr. Borowski filed an amended complaint on June 20, 2023.
 Defendant CBP filed a motion to dismiss the amended complaint on July 21, 2023, and plaintiff filed his response August 21, 2023.
 Defendant submitted a motion for partial summary judgment on October 16, 2023, arguing that the court should dismiss Plaintiff’s claim that CBP improperly withheld responsive documents because information was properly withheld under the FOIA statute.

 The court granted the motion to dismiss in part on February 21, 2024, dismissing Mr. Borowski’s FTCA and constitutional claims without prejudice but denying the motion to dismiss as to his APA claim.
-Defendants filed an answer to the amended complaint on March 5, 2024.
+Defendant filed an answer to the amended complaint on March 5, 2024.
+On May 10, 2024, the court denied Defendant’s motion for partial summary judgment, concluding that CBP had not adequately addressed the deficiencies Plaintiff identified in its production, nor adequately justifying the information it had withheld pursuant to FOIA exemptions.
+On July 9, 2024, Defendant CBP filed a renewed motion for partial summary judgment, claiming that it had run a new search for documents and all withheld documents were properly done so pursuant to FOIA’s exemptions.
+Briefing is ongoing.

 Documents: